nudelfabrik/namespace-generator/README.md

 Legal
 -----
-Lists are generated from various wikis, the appropiate Licenses are referenced in every List.
+The lists of names are generated from various wikis, the appropiate Licenses are referenced in every List.
+The rest is available under [http://www.gnu.org/licenses/gpl-2.0.txt](GPL License) and should comply with the respective Licenses from every list.